ywamconverge/ywamconverge.github.io/README.md

    ![ywam-c9-top](https://user-images.githubusercontent.com/300046/75109815-2e476200-55f5-11ea-9c96-3515706546e7.png)

-   Changes in one enviornment are copied to others.
+   Changes in one enviornment are copied to others by admins.

+   <a name="localization"></a>

 5. Localization resource yaml files are within folder <strong>config/locales</strong>